 This question originated with Kant, who may have been the first to recognize the inevitable inaccuracy of the rules guiding human actions.
-His formulation centers on the problem of moving from theory to practice, which seems to symbolize the nucleus containing more general inaccuracies about human life.
+His formulation centers on the problem of moving from theory to practice. which seems to symbolize the nucleus containing more general inaccuracies about human life.
 Kant understood that the idea of prescribing the application of the rule within the rule itself would lead to an infinite regress.
-In "On the Common Saying: That May Be Correct in Theory, But It Is of No Use in Practice" (1996, 280), he rejects the presumption that the step from theory to practice can be regulated with complete precision; there are no rules to determine if the rules apply in any given case.
+In "On the Common Saying: That May Be Correct in Theory, But It Is of No Use in Practice," he rejects the presumption that the step from theory to practice can be regulated with complete precision; there are no rules to determine if the rules apply in any given case.
 It is impossible to create an unambiguous rule about when and how to apply the rules.

-Answering that question requires a specific ability to make judgments; the application of rules always demands interpretation, creativity, and decision making, which implies a certain amount of inaccuracy similar to artistic intuition, creativity, or subtlety that Kant addresses in Anthropology from a Pragmatic Point of View (2006) as an ability regarding concrete matters.
+Answering that question requires a specific ability to make judgments; the application of rules always demands interpretation, creativity, and decision making, which implies a certain amount of inaccuracy similar to artistic intuition, ingenuity, or subtlety that Kant addresses in Anthropology from a Pragmatic Point of View9 as an ability regarding concrete matters.
 It is something that cannot truly be taught since teaching always depends on rules.

 The other milestone on the topic is Wittgenstein's well-known analysis of rule-following.
-Wittgenstein claims that there are sometimes rules about applying rules (1958, 90; Arregui 1988); in other words, although there are times when we can use a second-order rule to regulate the application of first-order rules, the process of justifying an action with reference to rules has its limits.
+Wittgenstein claims that, although there are sometimes rules about applying rules, in other words, although there are times when we can use a second-order rule to regulate the application of first-order rules, the process of justifying an action with reference to rules has its limits.
 In this process of justification, there comes a time when subsequent rules can no longer be invoked and only action remains.
 The chain of reasons we can invoke to justify the way we are following a rule has a limit.
 At the end of the series of reasons or the end of the chain of rules that regulate how the rules must be applied, there is spontaneity in the action.
-A rule, no matter how many times it has been applied in the past, does not determine a particular way of acting in the present.